 For us, unwrapping a waxed paper package to savour a uniquely perfect artisanal cheese is one of life’s finest pleasures.
 Slate was created to share this joy.
 Receive taste-bud satisfying parcels direct to your door or visit our cheese-packed shops on the Suffolk coast.

 Here at Slate, the arrival of a new batch of cheese in its seasonal prime always causes a flurry of excitement, as does our first taste of new up-and-coming cheeses.
 We love to celebrate awards or recognition for our favourite producers too.
 Right now, we can’t get enough of…

 Slate’s shops can be found in the beautiful Suffolk coastal towns of Aldeburgh and Southwold.
 We love to meet fellow cheese fans and offer tastings from our walls of cheese.
 We can help you create the ultimate cheeseboard with perfectly paired crackers, chutneys and preserves.
-Make sure you try our delicious locally baked bread, charcuterie, pasta, freshly prepared salads, soups, picnic provisions and homemade meals too!
+Make sure you try our delicious locally baked bread, charcuterie, pasta, freshly prepared salads, soups and picnic provisions!